Beyond retirement: Wealth planning for corporate executives

 Share

-Mark Hassett, head of the corporate executives team at RBC Wealth Management in London, says that retirement planning for clients with high earnings has a simple premise: “It is about structuring your assets so that they pay for the lifestyle you want,” he says.
+William Sheard, director in the corporate executives team at RBC Wealth Management in the British Isles, says that retirement planning for clients with high earnings has a simple premise: “it is about structuring your assets so that they pay for the lifestyle you want.”
 However, the process is not always so simple.
 This is because higher earners not only have more complex compensation arrangements, but given many of them are internationally mobile and might have assets spanning more than one jurisdiction, they will also have more complex wealth planning needs.

 First determine if you have a pensions issue

-One of the biggest myths about retirement planning is that any conversation on the topic means talking about pensions, Hassett says.
+One of the biggest myths about retirement planning is that any conversation on the topic means talking about pensions, Sheard says.
 Higher earners tend to have several compensation arrangements depending on their specific circumstances, consisting of a salary and bonus package, additional benefits such as onshore and offshore pension plans, share schemes, complex deferred compensation schemes, as well as life insurance and medical plans.
 Of all these, pensions are frequently a small component.
 But this does not mean they are not important.
-Given that the UK government has introduced lower annual and lifetime contribution limits for pensions in recent years, higher earners need to be aware of these thresholds and their implications based on their personal circumstances.
-These lower thresholds also mean they are increasingly turning to other investment vehicles for their retirement savings.

-Dion Lindskog, head of wealth structuring at RBC Wealth Management in London, says many high earners do not realise they have a pensions problem.
-“Many people are financially well off and don’t need their pension benefits, therefore they think they don’t have to worry about it.
-But what they don’t think about is that they can use them to help their family,” he says.
-With that in mind, Lindskog says that by conducting a thorough review of a client’s financial situation, any potential pension problems can be highlighted and then solved.
+Nisha Patel, director in the corporate executives team at RBC Wealth Management in the British Isles, says many high earners do not realise they have a pensions problem.
+“Many corporate executives are financially well off and don’t need their pension benefits, therefore they think they don’t have to worry about it.
+But what they don’t think about is that they can use them to help their family,” she says.
+With that in mind, Patel says that by conducting a thorough review of a client’s financial situation, any potential pension problems can be highlighted and then solved.

 • Will my assets provide me with the net income that I need to provide the lifestyle I desire?